MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Copy-Item.md

 ## OUTPUTS

-### None or an object representing the copied item
+### None

+By default, this cmdlet returns no output.

+### System.Management.Automation.PSObject

-When you use the **PassThru** parameter, this cmdlet returns an object that represents the copied item.
-Otherwise, this cmdlet doesn't generate any output.
+When you use the **PassThru** parameter, this cmdlet returns an object representing the copied item.

 ## NOTES